-As at September 30, 2024 and 2023, the Company did not have any financial instruments carried at FVTPL.
-The carrying values of the Company's financial assets and liabilities carried at amortized cost, including cash and cash equivalents, promissory note receivable, accounts payable and accrued liabilities, and promissory note payable, approximate fair value due to their short terms to maturity.
+As at December 31, 2024 and 2023, the Company carried its investment at FVTPL as a level 1 financial instrument.
+The carrying values of the Company's financial assets and liabilities carried at amortized cost, including cash and cash equivalents, reclamation bonds, accounts payable and accrued liabilities, and promissory note payable, approximate fair value due to their short terms to maturity.